larryhudson/fastapi-vite-claude-ai-form-filler/README.md

 For more detailed setup instructions and configuration options, refer to the Setup section below.

-## Setup

-[The rest of the setup instructions remain the same as in the original README]

 ## Contributing

 Contributions to improve this example are welcome.
 Please feel free to submit a Pull Request or open an Issue for discussion.